RedHatTraining/DO328-apps/adopt-a-pup/web-app/README.md

 ## Container image generation for production

-You can generate images for `1.0` and `2.0` version of the application.
+You can generate production images for `1.0` and `2.0` version of the application.

 To build `1.0`, run `./scripts/build_image_v1`.